Family Photographer in Paris - A guide to perfect family photos.

 What to wear?

 This is Paris - why not dress up a little!
 I do recommend having everyone dress on the scale, for example if you as parents are all dressed up then having your little ones in their favourite Minecraft T-Shirt probably isn’t the best idea.
 Tend to stick to complimenting colours.
 I’d advise staying away from heavy patterns, they can be distracting and like logos or characters on shirts they can date quickly.
 Think classic, timeless clothing and these photos will look modern for years to come.
 Also pay attention to details - are the clothes well fitted, ironed, shoes polished, socks matching?

 Bribes!
 If the children have that one treat that helps get them to co-operate bring it.
 Also any small favourite toys, snacks, drinks and an extra layer of clothing in case it’s chilly, basically anything that helps keep everyone happy and comfortable.
 Oh and wipes come in handy, especially if those bribes involve chocolate ;)

-Oh and if you happen to be outside Paris but still like my approach to photographing families travelling is not problem, hit that button and lets me know where you’ll be!
+Oh and if you happen to be outside Paris and like my approach to photographing families travelling is not a problem, hit that button below and let me know where you’ll be!